raganwald/braythwayt.com/_posts/2014-02-03-sturgeon's-passionate-revelation.md

 ### can passion be used as a hiring filter?

 Let's turn to a practical matter.
 If 90 of the passionate programmers are crud, perhaps we shouldn't hire any passionate programmers?
-This seems to make sense.
-If someone's sitting in an interview wearing a "90% chance of crud" tee shirt, why wouldn't you defenestrate them without further delay?

 Let's try it.
 We advertise for a job with a web form, and we ask programmers whether they are "passionate."
-We'll make the (unrealistic) assumption that they answer truthfully.
 If we get 100 responses, of which ten are worth interviewing, and one is worth hiring, what happens if we discard every applicant who answers "Yes" to the question "Are you passionate?"

-Well, the more passionate people you have, the more trouble you're in.
-If 50% of the people answer "yes," You end up with 50 applications.
-The fifty you threw way contained 45 cruddy people and 5 good people.
+Well, the more passionate people we have, the more trouble we're in.
+If 50% of the people answer "yes," we end up with 50 applications.
+The fifty we threw way contained 45 cruddy people and 5 good people.
 The fifty that remain contain 45 cruddy people and 5 good people.
-You just cut your chances of hiring the one good person in half.
+We just cut our chances of hiring the one good person in half.

 Of course, people who discriminate aren't trying to cut their chances in half.
 They're trying to throw away 50 applications and be left with all ten people worth interviewing, or maybe nine good interviews out of fifty resumés.
 What went wronG?